 Because, if you apply a water based gloss/eggshell directly onto solvent based woodwork paint it will just chip, scratch or peel off.
 You know, how if you dropped a bit of oil into a glass of water, they just separate don’t they?
 The solvent in your old gloss paint forms a barrier which repels the water based paint from ahering.
 So before using any water based eggshell/gloss, you now need to use a water based primer too.
 A “brand specific” primer or undercoat is required to improve the adhesion between the old surface and new top coat of paint.

 Indeed.
-Don’t get me wrong, water based paints are way easier to use than their solvent based counterparts: Less smell, quicker drying times, easier to work with and a doddle to clean up afterwards.
+Don’t get me wrong, water based paints are way easier to use than their solvent based counterparts: Less smell, quicker drying times, easier to work with, a doddle to clean up afterwards and way better for the environment.
 All great.
 But then when you’re all finished and the first thing you do is dink your woodwork and see all that hard work “chip off” it’s pretty infuriating.
 Everyone claims water based paints are as good if not better than our old skool paints.
 I’m not 100% convinced.

 Here’s been my experience so far: